g9moonmappers/rover/trilateration/README.md

-# UWB Indoor Trilateration
+# UWB Trilateration

-2D indoor positioning using 4x BU-04 UWB modules and an Arduino Mega.
+2D indoor positioning using 5x BU-04 UWB modules and an Arduino Mega.

 ## Hardware

-- 4x BU-04 anchor modules, each with an Arduino Nano ESP32 and battery
+- 4x BU-04 modules acting as anchors, each with an Arduino Nano ESP32 and battery
-- 1x BU-04 tag module connected to Arduino Mega
+- 1x BU-04 module acting as a tag connected to the Arduino Mega
 - 1x Arduino Mega running the trilateration code

 ## Wiring